amygrahamie/IXD507-ProjectIdeas/README.md

 * I have a little knowledge of the first hand problems with people dealing with medication (dad, granny etc)
 * I have friends who are pharmacies / Dr's / take a lot of with medication, so finding people to interview will be easy.
 * Theres a lot of scope for designing for designing for different platforms.
-* There may be a gap in the market for this in the NHS for Dr's keeping uptodate with how their patients are doing on a daily basis.
+* There may be a gap in the market for this in the NHS for Dr's keeping up to date with how their patients are doing on a daily basis.
+It may even cut down on their paper work / paper trail therefore helping the environment

 **Con**